 Ask your doctor if you are not sure if your medicine is one that is listed above.
 Know the medicines you take.
 Keep a list of them and show it to your doctor and pharmacist when you get a new medicine.

-How should I take ISTODAX?
+How will I receive ISTODAX?

-- ISTODAX is usually given on Day 1, Day 8, and Day 15 of a 28 day cycle of treatment.
+- ISTODAX is usually given on Day 1, Day 8, and Day 15 of a 28-day cycle of treatment.

 - Your doctor will decide how long you will receive treatment with ISTODAX.